MetaCell/nwb-explorer/README.md

 # NWB Explorer

-NWB Explorer is a web application that can be used by scientists to read, visualize and explore the content of NWB files.
+NWB Explorer is a web application that can be used by scientists to read, visualize and explore the content of NWB:N 2 files.

 Learn more about the [Neurodata Without Borders](https://www.nwb.org/).